memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 }
 ```

-Here, in `callProcessStruct` we first grab Lua’s `processStruct` function on top of stack.
+Here, in `callProcessStruct` we first grab Lua’s `processStruct` function on top of the stack.
 Then, we get type info for our C structure using `SWIG_TypeQuery` , followed by pushing the pointer on the stack with `SWIG_NewPointerObj`.
 That call creates a userdata on Lua’s stack containing our C structure.
 Finally, we call our Lua function.

-The rest of the application is just setting up the C structure with initial values, and printing the structure after call to Lua:
+The rest of the application is just setting up the C structure with initial values, and printing the structure after the call to Lua:

 ```c
 my_struct_t my_struct;